-Direction and technical assistance for the Robert Wood Johnson Foundation Health Policy Fellows program are provided by the National Academy of Medicine (NAM) at the National Academies of Sciences, Engineering, and Medicine, which serves as the national program office (NPO).
+Direction and technical assistance for the Robert Wood Johnson Foundation (RWJF) Health Policy Fellows program are provided by the National Academy of Medicine (NAM), which serves as the national program office (NPO).

 Gregg S. Margolis, PhD